devcontainers-contrib/features/CONTRIBUTING.md

   macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
   <!-- this should only be included if the project has a GUI -->
-- **Explain why this enhancement would be useful** to most Devcontainer Community Features users.
+- **Explain why this enhancement would be useful** to most users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ## I want to contribute